-The campus currently has four major entrances: Imjin Road to the north, Inter-Garrison Road to the west and east, and General Jim Moore Boulevard to the south.
+The Campus currently has, a very porous and undefined border, with four major entrances: Imjin Road to the north, Inter-Garrison Road to the west and east, and General Jim Moore Boulevard to the south.
 The entrance at Lightfighter Drive and General Jim Moore Boulevard is marked by a gateway entrance sign.
-Most traffic from Seaside or the Monterey Peninsula accesses the campus from the General Jim Moore Boulevard entrance, while traffic from Salinas or Marina arrives through the Imjin Road or Inter-Garrison Road entrances, and traffic from Santa Cruz County arrives via the entrances at either Inter-Garrison Road and Second Avenue or Imjin Road.
+Most traffic from Seaside or the Monterey Peninsula accesses the Campus from the General Jim Moore Boulevard entrance, while traffic from Salinas or Marina arrives through the Imjin Road or Inter-Garrison Road entrances, and traffic from Santa Cruz County arrives via the entrances at either Inter-Garrison Road and Second Avenue or Imjin Road.

-Partial road closures to vehicles on General Jim Moore Boulevard, Fifth and Sixth Avenues, and Divarty Street, along with traffic calming measures have reduced driving on campus.
-However, a sufficient number of open roads and abundant low cost parking still encourage regional and campus traffic in the center of campus.
-This puts cyclists and pedestrians at risk and requires resources from the campus police department to provide traffic enforcement.
+Partial road closures to vehicles on General Jim Moore Boulevard, Fifth and Sixth avenues, and Divarty Street, along with traffic calming measures have reduced driving on Campus.
+However, a sufficient number of open roads and abundant low cost parking still encourage regional and Campus traffic in the center of Campus.
+This puts cyclists and pedestrians at risk and requires resources from the Campus police department to provide traffic enforcement.
 There is a significant financial burden of managing streets that serve the entire region, including pavement, markings, and signage, without the financial resources afforded a local jurisdiction.